kwerle/ruby_language_server/FAQ_ROADMAP.md

 # Next?

+* Getting a definition just looks at the tags - but tags do not include parameters passed in a method - which seems like it should.
+We are functional, right?
 * Guess a symbol's class.
   * `def some_method(parent)` should guess that parent is a Parent.
 * Be smarter about context and completions